best-practice-and-impact/ons-spark/ons-spark/spark-analysis/interpolation.md

 Once assembled we can put them in `.withColumn()` to add the forward and backward fill columns.

 For SparklyR, there is no direct equivalent of `F.last()` and `F.first()` that will work with a Spark dataframe.
 Instead, this solution uses the `lead()` and `lag()` functions to replace missing values with the next or previous value in the dataset respectively.

-This will cause some problems where there are multiple missing values in a row, like we have in our example data for area code "A", since `lead()`/`lag()` will fill one of these NAs with the previous/next NA in the series.
-To get around this problem, we suggest ordering the dataframe by period and checking the maximum number of missing values there are in a row.
-This will give you an idea of how many times you will need to run `lead()` and `lag()` to fill all the NAs and how many steps forward or backwards you need the function to fill from.
+This will cause some problems where there are multiple missing values in a row, like we have in our example data for area code "A", since `lead()`/`lag()` will fill one of these NAs with the next/previous NA in the series.
+To get around this problem, we suggest ordering the dataframe in to match the window function ordering and then checking the maximum number of missing values there are in a row.
+This tell you how many times you will need to run `lead()` and `lag()` to fill all the NAs and how many steps forward or backwards you need the function to fill from.
 See the function documentation [here](https://dplyr.tidyverse.org/reference/lead-lag.html) for further information.
 The [`coalesce()`](https://dplyr.tidyverse.org/reference/coalesce.html) function is also used here to replace NA values with values returned by the `lead()` and `lag()` functions.

 ````{tabs}
 ```{code-tab} py